KristianKarl/ImageFind/README.md

   ```
 - Run:
   ```
-  cargo run -- --scan-dir /path/to/library --db-path /path/to/index.sqlite
+  cargo run -- --scan-dir /path/to/library --db-path /path/to/index.sqlite --thumbnail-cache /path/to/thumb_cache --full-image-cache /path/to/full_cache --video_preview-cache /path/to/video_preview_cache [--port 8080]
   ```
-- The server listens on http://0.0.0.0:8080
+- The server listens on http://0.0.0.0:8080 by default (use `--port` to change).

 ### If you are on Nixos